NLM-Reproducibility-Project/Repro_git_vcs_tutorial/README.md

 Download and install Git from [git-scm.com](http://git-scm.com/book/en/Getting-Started-Installing-Git).

-## Six most useful git commands to know
+## Seven most useful git commands to know

 This is 99% of what you need to know to use Git:

 1. git init
+2. git add
-2. git status
+3. git status
-3. git commit
+4. git commit
-4. git push
+5. git push
-5. git pull
+6. git pull
-6. git clone
+7. git clone

 ## 1. Creating a new repo (git init)